 Another example that I wanted to share from BBVA is this super minimalist banner on a promoted content about their corporate identity.
 Beautiful, isn’t it?

-One simple, yet surprisingly creative ad example comes from Inditex, the biggest fashion group in the world.
+One simple, yet surprisingly creative banner from our collection of LinkedIn ad examples comes from Inditex, the biggest fashion group in the world.

 To sum up the Spanish copy, Inditex is inviting their target audience to join a software engineering challenge.
 And I love the creativity with the banner by writing a simple piece of code!
 Although, one thing I don’t personally like is the background colour that they chose.